 When targeting Device 2 (see figure below), you need to know the IR length for Device 1 and Device 3.
 Given this information, you can bypass both devices by shifting an all one pattern into their instruction registers before and after the instruction targeted at Device 2.
-The number of bits you shift before Device 2's instruction is the pre IR length, and the number of bits you need to add after Device 2's instruction is the post IR length.
-In this case, the pre IR bits are shifted into
+The number of bits you shift before Device 2's instruction is the pre IR length, and the number of bits you need to add after Device 2's instruction is the pre IR bits are shifted into